Japanese seaplane tender Sanuki Maru: Invasion of the Philippines

 On 8 December 1941, four planes from the Sanuki Maru bombed the airstrip at Basco and the 490 troops of the SNLF landed and quickly secured the existing small airfield outside Basco without resistance.
 On 9 December, the air corps troops began expansion work to make it suitable for fighters and reconnaissance aircraft with the first planes of the Imperial Japanese Army Air Service 24th and 50th Fighter Regiments landing at Basco that same day.
-The Sanuki Maru then proceeded to Camiguin Island along with the ships of the 3rd Gunboat Division and Patrol Boat No. 1 (which carried a platoon of SNLF).
+Sanuki Maru then proceeded to Camiguin Island along with the ships of the 3rd Gunboat Division and Patrol Boat No. 1 (which carried a platoon of SNLF).
 They met no resistance and established a floatplane base to support the pending invasion of Aparri.
 The destroyer Tachikaze (with a platoon of the Yokosuka SNLF) proceeded to occupy Calayan Island also meeting no resistance.
 Patrol Boat No. 2 was dispatched to survey Fuga Island but found the terrain too steep to land a ground force.
-The Sanuki Maru remained off Camiguin Island with gunboat Aso Maru to provide air support for the Japanese landings at Vigan, Aparri, and Gonzaga.
+Sanuki Maru remained off Camiguin Island with the gunboat Aso Maru to provide air support for the Japanese landings at Vigan, Aparri, and Gonzaga.
 Six of her planes were damaged beyond repair due to rough sea conditions and the seaplane base at Camiguin Island was abandoned.
 On 18 December 1941, she was replenished with 6 Mitsubishi F1M "Pete" floatplanes with her two remaining E8N2 "Dave" floatplanes held in reserve.